NerdWallet has laid off 9 percent of its workforce this year

 “This move helps to right-size Marketing to a team of 36 Nerds and it ensures our resources are allocated optimally across the company,” Chen said.
 “Our strategic resource allocation also includes the addition of 41 new hires since April, with focused recruiting in the areas of product, engineering, and design.”

 Despite the layoffs, Chen says NerdWallet is still growing and is “financially strong.”
-Regarding the NerdWallet’s remaining workforce of 444 people, Chen says “there are no more planned layoffs in the foreseeable future.”
+Regarding NerdWallet’s remaining workforce of 444 people, Chen says “there are no more planned layoffs in the foreseeable future.”

 NerdWallet has raised $69 million in funding, with its most recent round coming in May 2015 from Institutional Venture Partners.